 Reserving the Plaza and Starkey Building

 A Reservation Permit is required to hold a meeting at the Starkey Building, which is located directly north of Festival Plaza in Old Town Lafayette.
-The Building is available for meetings, parties, receptions and other private functions during regular business hours Mon-Fri 8 am to 5 pm.
+The Building is available for meetings, and other private functions during regular business hours Mon-Fri 8 am to 5 pm.
 A fee of $25 will be charged per use.
-All Starkey Building reservations are handled through the Community Development Department at City Hall.
+All Starkey Building reservations are handled through the Arts & Cultural Resources Department at The Collective Community Art Center.
 For questions, please call 303-661-1260.

 A Reservation Permit is required to hold an event at the Festival Plaza.
-Festival Plaza reservation requests are handled through the Community Development Department at City Hall or can be submitted online.
-Festival Plaza may be reserved only for events open to the public.
-Office hours are Monday-Friday, 8am-5pm.
-For questions, please call 303-665-5588.
+Festival Plaza reservation requests are handled through Arts & Cultural Resources Department at The Collective Community Art Center.
+For questions, please call 303-661-1260.

 Little Free Library